7 ways to deal with toddler temper tantrums

 Your preschooler should be getting more skilled at expressing their feelings verbally, however, they still need lots of assistance regulating their emotions, even if they seem to reject your help while they’re in the midst of a tantrum.

 Giving them lots of time and space to calm down is a helpful technique at this age.
-At the same time, make sure your child knows that you’re there for them by offering a hug when and if they’d like help calming down.
+At the same time, make sure your child knows that you’re there for them by offering a hug when and if they’d like to help calm down.

 By the time your child reaches the ages of 4 and 5, they should be able to put their feelings into words, as well as develop tools to help calm themselves down.